Jim Snell’s transcript of interview

 Ken Bines: Big foot all around.
 How are we doing?

 Erik Mickelson: Oh, we’re doing good.
 But today we have a special guest on the Referral Sender.
 It’s a company called SanMar and SanMar is the biggest corporate apparel distributor in the nation, might be in the world.
-And they originally started here in Seattle in 1971 and they distribute t-shirts, polo shirts.
+And they originally started here in Seattle in 1971 and they distribute t-such as Bella Canvas T-shirts, polo shirts.
 Probably you’ve been wearing one of their t-shirts, the Nike polos, what I’m wearing right now, hats, anything promotional, SanMar is the company that distributes them.
 And we have pleasure of having Jim Snell.
 He’s an account rep with SanMar and he’s just going to tell us a little more about their business and some of the products.
 So let’s bring on Jim to the studio. [crosstalk].

 Ken Bines: [crosstalk].